goadesign/goa/docs/ErrorHandling.md

 expression if any to encode errors into HTTP responses.
 The code first switches on the type of the error value and matches that with the type of the errors defined in the design.
-If the type is a user provided type and has and attribute with the "struct:error:name" metadata defined then it compares the value of the corresponding field with the name of the errors in the design.
+If the type is a user provided type and has and attribute with the "struct:error:name" meta defined then it compares the value of the corresponding field with the name of the errors in the design.